ziggle-ai/.github/README.md

       <td valign="top">
         <p align="center" style="color:gray">
           <img src="./assets/upload-not-similar_notice.png" width="300"/></br>
-          If user write the notice which is not in the database.
+          If the user writes a notice that is not in the database,
         </p>
       </td>
       <td valign="top">
         <p align="center" style="color:gray">
           <img src="./assets/upload-similar_notice.png" width="300"/></br>
-          If user write the notice which is in the database.
+          If the user writes the notice in the database.
         </p>
       </td>
     </tr>
   </table>
 </div>

-Since this system can have malfunction, after checking conflict notice, it check users intention with showing the notice that similar to users' input.
-If user say it is not the similar notice, store the database as edgecase and upload notice with alarm.
-Else, upload notice without alarm.
+Since this system can malfunction, after checking conflict notices, it checks users' intentions by showing notices similar to users' input.
+If users say it is not a similar notice, store the database as an edge case and upload the notice with an alarm.
+Otherwise, upload the notice without an alarm.

 <div align="center">
   <table cellpadding="0">